NataliaVelasquez18/PyBer_Analysis/README.md

 **2. Number of Rides provided in relationship with Fare:**

 In the graph, the size of the bubbles represent the number of drivers per city.
 We can observe that **Urban cities have the greatest number of drivers**, followed by Suburban and Rural.
-Also, Fares tend to be lower as the Number of Rides provided increases.  **The majority of Rides provided are in Urban cities and also they have the lowest Fares.**.
-Finally, **it is interesting how Rural cities have the lowes number of drivers available, the highest Fares, and the least rides provided.**
+Also, Fares tend to be lower as the Number of Rides provided increases.  **The majority of Rides provided are in Urban cities and on average  they have the lowest Fares.** Finally, **it is interesting how the average fare on Rural cities differ significantly from Urban and Suburban.**  Rural cities have the lowest number of drivers available, the highest Fares, and the least rides provided.

 ![Fig1.png](analysis/Fig1.png)